 Eschewing signing with the Toronto Blue Jays, Abbott instead opted to stay in state to play for the University of Michigan in college.
-That decision paid off, as the California Angels made Abbott the eighth pick in the 1988 MLB Draft — the same year he won a gold medal at the Olympics.
+That decision paid off, as the California Angels made Abbott the eighth pick in the first round of the 1988 MLB Draft — the same year he won a gold medal at the Olympics.

 As baseball fans, we are used to even the best prospects sticking around the minor leagues for a little while.
 That was not the case with Abbott, who immediately joined the Angels’ rotation as a rookie.